Be safe and secure on your computer

 will protect your data when it passes through routers, modem, wifi servers and other computers on its way to its destination.

-How to recognise an attempt to steal your money or your identity
+How to recognise an attempt to steal your money or identity

-Criminals use "Phishing" e-mails try to and trick you into revealing personal information such as your bank account details and passwords.
+Criminals try to steal your money, or your identity, by "Phishing" - sending emails that trick you into revealing personal information such as your bank account details and passwords.
 They tempt you to tap on links that open Trojan Horses

-Phishing criminals are ingenious ... tempting you with tax rebates or suggesting an account with a bank or shop may be at risk or about to close.
-Some phishing messages contain nothing but a blue web link with no explanation at all - tempting quick-tapping younger people, especially children.
+Phishing criminals are ingenious ... tempting you with tax rebates or frightening you with news of non-existent problems with your computer, parcel delivery or bank account.
+Some phishing messages contain nothing but a blue web link with no explanation at all, to tempt quick-tapping younger people, especially children.

 Never respond to anything odd or over-excited